rharish101/eye-in-the-sky/README.md

     <td align="center">7678057</td>
   </tr>
 </table>

+Output images by inference on the test dataset are present in [this directory](./test_results).

 ## Info
 All python scripts are executable and use argparse for commandline arguments.
 More info about a script's arguments can be obtained by: